CASE STUDY CONCEPT: Explore Challenges of Managing and Coordinating a Global Supply Chain

 Fantastic Corporation designs and makes a fantastic new home entertainment center with widescreen HD TV and surround sound.
 It performs to demanding specifications and delivers impressive results.
-Customer demand is growing steadily.
-And if Fantastic does not keep up with demand, customers will go elsewhere and competitors will start taking market share.
-But there have been some issues as production expands.
+Customer demand is growing steadily, and if Fantastic does not keep up with demand, customers will go elsewhere and competitors will start taking market share.
+There have been some supply chain problems as Fantastic ramps up production.
 There are points in the supply chain where products are either running out or building up too much.
 And now the company has also decided to expand from its North American market into Europe.

 You are head of supply chain operations at Fantastic and you already run a supply chain that extends from China to New York and points in between as shown in the screenshot below.
 Now you are going to extend that supply chain to Paris and Berlin.
 You need to design and execute a strategy to improve operations of the existing supply chain and then expand it to support the new business in Europe.

 Your CEO has already described the company’s business plan.
 The company intends to open stores in London, Paris, Amsterdam and Berlin.
 The CEO wants to enter the most promising European markets quickly, and then be ready to expand into further cities in Europe if prospects look good.
 Everyone is looking to you to deliver the products those new stores will need.